isaaclyman/pooty/README.md

 It is generally a bad idea to put other elements inside of `<poot>` tags.

 As an alternative to the `<poot>` tag, you may add the `poot` attribute to any HTML tag to provide the same semantic meaning.
+Both the `<poot>` tag and the `poot` attribute are completely optional.

 `<poothtml></poothtml>` is a tag that allows you to inject arbitrary HTML into your page.
 You should add a `class` attribute to make it easy for the model to select.
 The *only* appropriate use for this is to format text.
 For example, you may on occasion need to add `<i>` or `<strong>` tags to messages visible on the page, which is fine.
 Do *not* use this for templating or for nested HTML structures.
-Instead, use `<poottemplate>`.
+Instead, use `<template>`.

 `<bucket></bucket>` is a tag which is useful for displaying array-like information.
 If you have a list of identical objects somewhere in your model, and each one needs to be displayed in an identical HTML structure, use a `<bucket>`.
 If you have a single object which needs to be displayed, use a `<template>`.